 Several males that have stayed in the area will be able to fertilize the eggs the female releases.

-Other Local Species
+Local Freshwater Species

 We are the leading provider of Fly Fishing Lessons, Corporate Team Building, and Guiding on the Upper Grand River, the Upper Credit River, and the Conestogo River.